AlmightyMenna/system_engineering-devops/0x01-shell_permissions/README.md

-## Intoduction to Shell permission
+## Intoduction To Shell permission